-financial resources rules
+financial resources financial resources requirement financial resources has the meaning given in rules 5.2.1 to 5.2.7.

-has the meaning given in rules 5.2.1 to 5.2.7.
+rules financial return foreign exchange position

-financial return foreign exchange posimeans quarterly financial return or monthly financial return as the case may be. has the meaning given in Table 5.2.3(5)(d) (Foreign exchange requirement).
+means quarterly financial return or monthly financial return as the case may be. has the meaning given in Table 5.2.3(5)(d) (Foreign exchange requirement).